MyaHeeschen/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/READMe.md

 </p>

 <p align = center><em>
-   All information, datasets, and images came from <a href="https://8weeksqlchallenge.com/case-study-1/">Data With Danny</a></em>
+   All information, datasets, and images come from <a href="https://8weeksqlchallenge.com/case-study-1/">Data With Danny</a></em>
 </p>

 ## Business Objective